jonasspinner/weighted-f-free-edge-editing/README.md

 	the set of marked vertex pairs M subset of (V choose 2) and the set of currently edited vertex pairs L.

-	// F and c are fixed throughout the algorithm.
+	F and c are fixed throughout the algorithm.
 Output:
 	Solutions to the F-free Editing Problem} with total editing costs of at most k.

 if k < LowerBound(G, k, M):
 	return

-S := FindSubgraph(G, M)
+S := FindForbiddenSubgraph(G, M)
 if S is none:
 	output L
 	return